ortus-boxlang/boxlang-docs/language/conditionals.md

 * Zero or more `else if` statements whose instructions are executed only if the statement is **true**
 * Zero or one `else` statement whose instructions are executed if no `if` nor `else if` statements were **true**

 Only one section of the `if / else if / else` structure can have its instructions run.
-If the if is **true**, for instance, Boxlang will never look at the `else if`.
+If the if is **true**, for instance, BoxLang will never look at the `else if`.
 Once one block executes, that’s it.

 ## Ternary Operator